davepinch/pinchy.cc/content/topics/places/cities/united-states/washington/whatcom-county/welcome/welcome-washington.md

 eastbound on the Mount Baker Highway: Kendall, Washington
 notes: >-
   There is a gas station near Mosquito Lake Road.
-This is the last stop of civilation before reaching entering the logging roads around Racehorse Creek and the fossil fields. unincorporated community of: Whatcom County
+This is the last stop of civilation before reaching entering the logging roads around Racehorse Creek and the fossil fields. unincorporated community of: Whatcom County, Washington
 tags:
   - unincorporated community
   - Racehorse Creek